Avian Terms Glossary

 Breeder Bird

 A bird who is in a breeding program.
-These birds are generally not fond of being handled but on occasion can be somewhat interactive with humans.
+Generally not fond of handling, but can occasionally be interactive.

 Cage Bird

-Birds which are housed entirely, or almost entirely in a cage with little human interaction.
-These birds are typically unfriendly and not handle-able.
+Birds housed entirely or almost entirely in a cage with little human interaction.
+Typically unfriendly and not handleable.
+Usually refers to finches, canaries, etc., but may also include parrots.

 Handfed Bird

-A bird who was handfed and raised by humans from a very young age.
-These birds will tend to make the best pets and are often very comfortable with being handled and trained by humans.
+A bird raised by humans from a very young age.
+Typically makes the best pets and is comfortable with handling and training.

 New World & Old World